okfn/datahub-help/source/get-started-publishing.rst

 1. Create a :term:`CSV` file (this is much preferred as a format to e.g. a excel file)

-2. Either the data to the DataHub.
+2. Add the data to the DataHub.

    * Either: (Best) Upload it to the Webstore (see next item) and then add Resource entry in the Resources section of your DataHub dataset linking to